nizamiza/8-puzzle/readme.md

 1. Check if queue is empty.
 If it is - solution has not been found, exit.
 2. Pop (extract min) value from the priority queue.
 3. Check if its heuristic value is 0.
 If it is - solution has been found, exit.
-4. For each puzzle cell, check if it can be moved.
+4. For each puzzle cell, that is around the *empty space*, check if it can be moved.
 If yes:
    - move it;
    - generate new state;
    - calculate its heuristic value;